 Although the ride is quite pleasant, it’s still highly recommended you make sure to get a first class seat, a cama ejecutiva in Spanish.
 This is an extra large seat that reclines almost all the way.

-Since this is a 18 hour drive, you’ll need something to do on your bus to Iguazu Falls other than sleep.
+Since this is an 18-hour drive, you’ll need something to do on your bus to Iguazu Falls other than sleep.
 Fortunately, most buses are equipped with screens, so you’ll have entertainment throughout the trip.
-You can also enjoy the landscape as you drive over more than 1200 km of Argentina.
-Some buses even offer WiFi aboard, but don’t feel shy to talk to the person next to you either.
+You can also enjoy the landscape as you drive over more than 1200 km in Argentina.
+Some buses even offer WiFi aboard but don’t feel shy to talk to the person next to you either.
 Practice that Spanish!
 If you’re feeling restless, you can walk around freely in the bus.
 And yes, there is also a toilet on board.

 Dinner is served on a typical Argentine schedule, around 9 or 9:30 pm.
 Food is similar to what you are typically served on flights, with reasonable quality and portions.
 Beverages are usually water and sodas, and after dinner, you’re offered tea and coffee.
 On some buses, there is even free wine, and just in case the wine wasn’t enough, the personnel comes around after the lights go off to offer free whiskey or champagne to everyone on board.
 What budget-conscious traveler could ask for more?

 The bus to Iguazu Falls is very smooth.
 Hopefully, you’ve slept away the rest of your trip and are about to arrive at your final destination.
-In the morning, breakfast will be ready for you before you arrive, and hopefully you arrive well rested to enjoy the incredible splendor of Iguazu Falls!
-Take a look at this Iguazu’s guide.
+In the morning, breakfast will be ready for you before you arrive, and hopefully, you arrive well rested to enjoy the incredible splendor of Iguazu Falls!

 Adapted from an article written for Say Hueque by Marcel Hulleman